Nov 30, 2021

 Unlike a traditional employer relationship, contingent workers operate as their own businesses and do not work directly for the organization that engaged them to perform the work.
 As such, they are not on a salary and are not entitled to benefits or other workers’ compensation afforded full-time, traditional employees.

 However, depending on the method in which the contingent worker is engaged to perform the work – whether directly sourced through the company itself or by way of a third party, there exists separate obligations to contingent workers when it comes to payroll.

 Contingent worker classification is important!
 A contingent worker is a highly specialized expert in their field who is typically engaged when an organization has a project or a contingent position that requires a niche skill or a high level of expertise.

-When completing the project or contract, contingent workers also have more control in how and when they do their work than traditional employees do.
-If your organization is considering operating a contingent workforce, here are several key differences in a contingent worker and a traditional, full-time employee:
+When completing the project or contract, contingent workers also have more control over how and when they do their work than traditional employees do.
+If your organization is considering operating a contingent workforce, here are several key differences between a contingent worker and a traditional, full-time employee:

 CW: Not on staff; contracted for a specific project or length of time.

 CW: Can decide when and where the work is completed.